sophiecchen/personal-website/work/tryhackme-walkthroughs/guided/introductory-networking.md

 \-v

+View the manual with `man ping` to see options for the `ping` command.

 </details>

 ## Task 6: Traceroute

+`traceroute` can be used to map the path a request takes as it heads to the target machine.
+On Linux, the command is run as `traceroute <destination>`.
+The Windows equivalent to `traceroute` is `tracert`.
+Linux uses UDP by default, while Windows uses ICMP.

 <details>

 <summary>What switch would you use to specify an interface when using Traceroute?</summary>

 \-i

+View the manual with `man traceroute` to see options for the `traceroute` command.

 </details>